To notify us of any changes to your address, please complete and submit the Change of Address Form

 Failure to receive your property tax bill does not mean you do not have to pay property taxes.
 You are responsible for any amounts that come due and any penalty and interest charged on these amounts.

-There is a 10 business day notification period regarding the proposed annual rates and expenditures laws, from March 1 to March 12, 2021.
+GIFN Council has approved the proposed annual rates and expenditure laws for a 10 business day notification period, from March 2-16, 2023.
 Leaseholders are invited to provide comments to the GIFN tax administrator via email before the end of the notification period for the consideration of Council.